Call 403 350 0607 for further information

 Yes.
 The bylaws set out the requirements for building on the lots.

-Water for the subdivision is supplied by two water wells located within the subdivision.
-The wells are licensed by Alberta Environment and volumes are sufficient to supply all of the homes.
 Water from the wells is piped to the water treatment building where the water is chlorinated and metered after which it is directed to the distribution pipeline system.
-All lots have a water pipe at their property boundary.
+All lots have a water connection at their property boundary.
 Each house is required to install a water meter.

 Gas (Atco) and Power (Fortis) are at each property boundary.
 Cell tower (Telus) is very close with excellent coverage to wireless phones and high speed internet.